 Cabo de Gata Park is a place I would love to stay forever!
-Preserved nature, wild beaches, relax atmosphere… When you feel the wind blowing on your hair and the sun kissing your skin, it is love at the first sight!
+Preserved nature, wild beaches, relaxed atmosphere… When you feel the wind blowing on your hair and the sun kissing your skin, it is love at first sight!

 Cabo de Gata is a Spanish jewel.
-Located in the Mediterranean coast, it can be easily reached from Almeria, the biggest city around.
-There are some buses that cross the park and the cities, but they are not so frequently.
+Located on the Mediterranean coast, it can be easily reached from Almeria, the biggest city around.
+There are some buses that cross the park and the cities, but they are not so frequent.
 So the best idea is to rent a car to explore the park and beaches.
 And that was what we did! 😉

-After some busy days in Barcelona and Valencia the Spanish Natural Park was a present to our bodies and souls.
+After some busy days in Barcelona and Valencia, the Spanish Natural Park was a present to our bodies and souls.
 We stayed four days in Cabo de Gata, but I wish we had more time to enjoy it.
-The park is not only beaches and nature, there are many forts, ancient ruins and tiny villages.
+The park is not only about beaches and nature, there are many forts, ancient ruins and tiny villages.
 Beautiful scenery, like postcards inviting you to sit, relax and appreciate the view.
-The are so many beautiful places to see and thing to do in Cabo de Gata that we could stay there two weeks.
+There are so many beautiful places to see and things to do in Cabo de Gata that we could stay there for two weeks.

 Our journey started early in the morning at Almeria Airport (where we found the best rates for renting a car).
 From there we follow the signs to Cabo de Gata – Níjar Natural Park and in less than one hour we were in front of this intense blue sea and stunning desert landscape.

-Our hotel was located almost in the end of the Cabo de Gata Park, near Mojácar city.
-In our trip to there we crossed the whole park.
-One place more beautiful than other.
+Our hotel was located almost at the end of the Cabo de Gata Park, near Mojácar city.
+On our trip there we crossed the whole park.
+One place more beautiful than the other.

-Charming coloured stones invite you to sit, the clear water is perfect for snorkelling!
+Charming colored stones invite you to sit, the clear water is perfect for snorkeling!
 Find your spot and enjoy.
-With some home-made tuna sandwich in the bag we spend the whole day on the beach!
+With some home-made tuna sandwich in the bag, we spend the whole day on the beach!

 » Cala San Pedro

 This beach is an untouched paradise.
-Hidden between mountains the only ways to reach the sand is by boat or by 2 hours trekking.
-Of course we choose the walking path and we don’t regret.
+Hidden between mountains the only way to reach the sand is by boat or by 2 hours trekking.
+Of course, we choose the walking path and we don’t regret.

 All the tiredness and sweet were worthy, the view you have from the cliff above the beach is beyond words… You feel how nature is powerful and how we have to respect and look after it!

-During summer time more people camp on the sand for a few days, just to enjoy the unique atmosphere.
+During summertime more people camp on the sand for a few days, just to enjoy the unique atmosphere.
 Meditation, Yoga on the beach… Such a great vibe.
-No doubt Calle Cala de San Pedro is my favourite beach in Cabo de Gata Park.
+No doubt Cala de San Pedro is my favorite beach in Cabo de Gata Park.

 Different from the other two beaches, this one is more urban but still beautiful.
-It´s surrounded by a charming village, nice restaurants, bars and even beach clubs.
-A good place to stay if you don’t want to be far from all the modern life facilities.
+It’s surrounded by a charming village, nice restaurants, bars and even beach clubs.
+A good place to stay if you don’t want to be far from all the modern living facilities.

 » San Jose